YuzukiHD/Buildroot-YuzukiSBC/docs/README.md

 ```

 ## Download Buildroot BSP

-**Notice: Root permission is not necessery for download or extract.**
+!> **Notice: Root permission is not necessery for download or extract.**

+!> **Notice: Please don't put this SDK in Windows partition, please put it under Linux partition, `mnt` must not appear in the path**

 ```shell
 git clone https://github.com/yuzukihd/Buildroot-YuzukiSBC
 cd Buildroot-YuzukiSBC